-This version of chicken chili has the traditional tomato based sauce with all the spices and flavors you know and love.
-If you’re looking for something a little creamier than the white chili chicken dish is indeed one that you should check out.
+This version of chicken chili has the traditional tomato-based sauce with all the spices and flavors you know and love.
+If you are looking for something a little creamier, you need to check out the white chili chicken recipe.

-Much like any chili this will reheat nicely so make sure you keep the leftovers.
-Just store covered in the fridge until you need it then just heat in the microwave or over the stove.
-You can also freeze this dish and keep it for a few months before you will need to eat it.
+Much like any chili, this will reheat nicely, so make sure you keep the leftovers.
+Store covered in the fridge until you need them.
+Heat in the microwave or over the stove.
+You can also freeze this dish and keep it for a few months before you need to eat it.

-If you would like to see how to prepare and cook this recipe visually, then be sure to check out the video below.
-It will take you through all the steps to making this delicious chicken chili.
-If you prefer the written recipe, then you can find it right below.
+If you would like to see how to prepare and cook chicken chili in the slow cooker, then be sure to check out the video below.
+If you prefer the written recipe, then you can find it right underneath the video.

 Slow Cooker Chicken Chili

 - 1 onion, diced

 - 400 g (14.1 oz) red kidney beans

 - 1 tsp paprika